brandonckelly/carma_pack/README.md

 Examples
 --------

-We have supplied an `ipython` notebook under the `examples/` folder this gives a guided tour of `carma_pack`.
+We have supplied an `ipython` notebook under the `examples/` folder that gives a guided tour of `carma_pack`.
 Also, the script carma_pack/src/paper/carma_paper.py generates the plots from the paper and provides additional examples of carma_pack's functionality.